Global Water Intelligence Magazine

 Rean Water Tech, a young municipal water pure-play set up by former managers of Swach Environment, is looking for a strategic partner to achieve its dream of reaching $100 million in annual revenues within five years.
 MD Hitesh Arora spoke to GWI about his plans.Singapore’s De.mem pivots to industrial market ahead of Aussie listing

 Venture capital-backed decentralised water treatment firm De.mem is launching an IPO on the Australian Stock Exchange as it looks to raise funds to break into Australia and China.
-It is targeting the industrial wastewater market with a new nanofiltration product.Money dearest
+It is targeting the industrial wastewater market with a new nanofiltration product.Asia water in brief

 In the first of a three-month series, GWI’s Willy Yeo investigates the impact of Donald Trump’s policies on project financing in Asia.